pairinteraction/pairinteraction/doc/sphinx/installation.rst

     conda install numpy scipy matplotlib

-and the path containing the library must be added manually to the Python package search path.
+In addition, the path containing the pairinteraction library must be added manually to the Python package search path.
-Assuming that the pairinteraction software was installed to its default location, this can be done by adding the following code block to the top of a Python
+If the pairinteraction software was installed to its default location, this can be done by adding the following code block to the top of a Python script:
-script:

 .. code-block:: python